-During fiscal year 2023, our Board held five meetings, the Audit Committee held eight meetings, the Compensation and Benefits Committee held four meetings and the Governance and Sustainability Committee held four meetings.
+During fiscal year 2024, our Board held six meetings, the Audit Committee held seven meetings, the Compensation and Benefits Committee held four meetings and the Governance and Sustainability Committee held four meetings.
 Our Corporate Governance Guidelines require regular attendance by our directors at Board meetings and their respective Committee meetings.
-With the exception of Ms. Helmkamp, who was appointed as a director on November 20, 2023, all directors who served in 2023 attended our 2023 Annual Meeting of Stockholders as well as at least 75% of our Board meetings and their respective Committee meetings.
-Ms. Helmkamp attended all 2023 Board meetings and her respective Committee meetings held in 2023 following her appointment.
+All directors who served in 2024 attended our 2024 Annual Meeting of Stockholders as well as at least 75% of our Board meetings and their respective Committee meetings.